r1sephoenix/ihna_project/README.md

 2) Classification of mathematicians from the humanities based on the oscillatory activity of the EEG recorded at rest (Eyes open)\
 ihna_classification_mat_versus_hum_resting_state.ipynb
-3) Prediction of the age of children and adolescents based on ERPs upon presentation of stimuli of varying intensity\
+3) Prediction of the age of children and adolescents based on ERPs upon presentation of auditory        stimuli of varying intensity\
 ihna_age_prediction.ipynb\
 Preliminary results were presented on FENS 2022 (neurodevelopment section)\